Red grouse and licensing

 Step 2: Licence holder details

-You will be asked to provide some details about the licence holder:
+You must provide some details about the licence holder:

 • full name or organisation name